alikashipazha/FIS4041_F_40121723_40115563/README.md

 - Environment folder `fisEnv/` is excluded from version control via `.gitignore`.
 - The focus of this repository is on clear structure, correctness, and completeness for final submission.

----

-✅ *This single README fully documents the repository — no additional README files are needed in subfolders.*